Equal Access: Universal Design of an Academic Department

 For more information about making a computer lab accessible, consult Equal Access: Universal Design of Computer Labs.
 For information about assistive technology, consult DO-IT's technology and universal design videos and publications.

-This checklist was adapted with permission from the checklists within the publications Equal Access: Universal Design of Computer Labs and Equal Access: Universal Design of Student Services (S. Burgstahler).
-All of these checklists are being refined and field-tested at postsecondary institutions nationwide.
+This checklist was adapted with permission from the checklists within the publications Equal Access: Universal Design of Computer Labs and Equal Access: Universal Design of Student Services.
+All of these checklists are being field-tested and refined at postsecondary institutions nationwide.
 To increase the usefulness of the checklist for your department included in this publication, send suggestions to email@example.com.

 An electronic copy of the most current version of this publication as well as additional useful brochures can be found online.
 For more information about applications of universal design, consult The Center for Universal Design in Education.
 The book Universal Design in Higher Education: From Principles to Practice published by Harvard Education Press shares perspectives of UD leaders nationwide.
 To receive a 20% discount, visit the DO-IT website.